abel1231/optimization/README.md

 # Quantum Approximate Optimization Algorithm for Portfolio Optimization Problem

 > This is a repository for Portfolio Optimization Problem that use Python code to
-> generate their results (though it can be adapted to use other technologies).
+> generate their results (though it can be adapted to other applications).

 ## Software implementation

-All source code used to generate the results and figures in the paper are in the `root` directory.
+All source code used to generate the results and figures in the project are in the `root` directory.
 Specifically, `portfolio_optimization.py` is used to load and pre-process the portfolio data, which can be obtained in `/data` folder.
 Running the code in `qaoa.py` generates the results in our project report, where the QAOA circuit is constructed using Pyqpanda framework and the parameter optimization is implemented by the optimizer from Scipy or Qiskit.